What are the benefits of trade?

 - Boosted resilience to seasonal changes in demand

-While trade has significantly more benefits than challenges, some challenges of trade for businesses can include:
+There are positives and negatives of international trade & while trade has significantly more benefits than challenges, some challenges of trade for businesses can include:

 - Forming a partnership with retailers in new markets